ThatUsernameAlreadyExist/filesyncer/README.md

     SyncPaths=sync/New Folder|sync/New File.txt - list of folder or file paths to sync.
 Delimiter - |
     OnlyIfSyncPathExist=1                       - enable sync only if root sync path exist (set '0' to automatically create non existing path)
     UseLocks=0                                  - disable WebDAV locks on files/folders
+    MaxThreads=4                                - maximum number of synchronization threads (allows speeding up the synchronization).
+By default, only one thread is used.

-    [MyWebdavBackupTask1 Local]                         - name of sync task with unique id ('Remote') SyncPaths=C:\sync\Sync Folder|C:\sync\Sync File.txt - list of folder or file paths to sync.
+    [MyWebdavBackupTask1 Local]                         - name of sync task with unique id ('Local') SyncPaths=C:\sync\Sync Folder|C:\sync\Sync File.txt - list of folder or file paths to sync.
 Delimiter - |
     OnlyIfSyncPathExist=1